Who is the contact person for leave questions?

 What forms do I need to complete?

-When you know for certain the date you will return to work, complete the Return to Work form and send to Heather in the Benefits Department along with a medical release.
+When you know for certain the date you will return to work, a medical release must be submitted to the Benefits Department with a return to work date.

 When should I add the baby to my health insurance?